AriPal/articles/Readme.md

 As shown above, before we can authenticate the user, we check if the user is cached (already stored in memory).
 If user is not cached, we invoke the `authContext.login()` method which opens up a popup page that waits for user credentials.
 Remember to set the popup property to `true` in configs otherwise, the popup page won't show.
 If the user has already signed in MS Teams, the popup page uses that context to automatically sign in the user.
 It means the popup page will only be visible within 1-2 seconds.

-### 8. Handle cache
+### 7. Handle Cache

-Once the user has logged in, to reduce the number of authentication requests to the server we need to cache it.
-Working with cache, in general, is always a challenge in terms of deciding when to change the old value with the new value.
+To reduce the number of authentication requests to the server once the user is logged in, we need to cache the user.
+Working with cache in general is always a challenge in terms of deciding when to change the old value with the new value.
 However, `Adal.js` provides an easy and convenient way to handle cache with methods like `authContext.getCachedUser()`, `authContext.getCachedToken()`, and 'authContext.clearCache()'.

 So the way we handle cache is by simply checking if the expected user (from MS Teams context) is the same as the cached user (from Azure AD):